Conjectures on the distribution of roots modulo a prime of a polynomial

 for some integer $k$ with $1\le k\le n-1$.
 Here we see that $kp$ is the sum of all roots $r_i$ of $x^n-1\equiv 0\bmod p$ with $0\le r_i<p$.
-If we restrict the factor $n$ to a fixed prime number, the density of prime numbers $p$ corresponding to the integer $k$ is connected with that given by \eqref{eq13}.
+If we restrict the factor $n$ to a fixed prime number, the density of prime numbers $p$ corresponding to the integer $k$ is closely related to that given by \eqref{eq16}.
 This is our starting observation.

-In Section $3$, we discuss linear relations among roots.
+In \S$3$, we discuss linear relations among roots.
 If the degree of an irreducible polynomial is prime, then there is no non-trivial linear relation.
-If the degree of an irreducible polynomial is $4$ or if the degree is $6$ and $\mathbb{Q}(\alpha)$ for a root $\alpha$ of the polynomial is a Galois extension, then we see how the structure of linear relations is with the help of representation theory of a finite group.
+In case that (i) the degree of an irreducible polynomial is $4$, (ii) the degree is $6$ and the polynomial is Galois, or (iv) the polynomial is abelian, we see how the structure of linear relations is with the help of representation theory of a finite group.